-Jonathan Reus is an American composer, researcher and curator whose work blends machine aesthetics with free improvisation.
+Jonathan Reus is an American musician, researcher and curator whose work blends machine aesthetics with free improvisation.
 His broader research is into instruments and instrumentations, and their potential to bring new insight into knowing the world.

 Jonathan has shown work internationally, most recently at Hangar (Barcelona), TodaysArt Festival (The Hague), De Brakke Grond (Amsterdam), International Film Festival Rotterdam, Re-new Festival (Copenhagen), STUK (Leuven), Sound Performing Body Festival (Kaohsiung), LIG Art Foundation (Seoul), APO33 (Nantes), Media Lab Prado (Madrid), and NK Projekt (Berlin).